daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

 * Qing Lyu, Hua Zheng, **Daoxin Li**, Li Zhang, Marianna Apidianaki & Chris Callison-Burch.
-(Forthcoming).
+(2022).
 Is *"my favorite new movie" my favorite movie*?
 Probing the understanding of recursive noun phrases.
 In *Proceedings of the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2022)* (pp. 5286–5302).
 Seattle, WA: Association for Computational Linguistics. <a href="https://aclanthology.org/2022.naacl-main.388/">PDF</a> <a href="https://github.com/veronica320/Recursive-NPs">Repo</a>

 * **Daoxin Li**.
 (2022).
 Syntactic bootstrapping mental verbs and perception verbs with limited morphosyntactic cues.
 In Ying Gong & Felix Kpogo (Eds.), *Proceedings of the 46th annual Boston University Conference on Language Development (BUCLD 46)* (pp. 428-441).
 Somerville, MA: Cascadilla Press. <a href="http://www.lingref.com/bucld/46/BUCLD46-33.pdf">PDF</a>